Jsoszka-Old/ez-mapper.js/readme.md

 }
 ```

-and we have an instance of `User` we would like to map to an instance of `UserDto`, here is how we would do it
+Lets now say we have an instance of `User` that we would like to map to an instance of `UserDto`.
+Here is how we would do it

 ```js
 import { map } from "../../src"